-- The presence of visual symptoms of moisture stress is a simple way to determine when irrigation is needed. - Use a soil moisture meter to determine moisture needs of greens and tees. - Be prepared for extended drought/restrictions by developing a written drought management plan.
+- The presence of visual symptoms of moisture stress is a simple way to determine when irrigation is needed. - Use a soil moisture meter to determine moisture needs of greens and tees. - Managers of golf greens cannot afford to wait until symptoms occur, because unacceptable turf quality may result. - Be prepared for extended drought/restrictions by developing a written drought management plan.

-- Waiting until visual symptoms appear before irrigating is a method best used for low-maintenance areas, such as golf course roughs and, possibly, fairways. - Use soil moisture meters to determine moisture thresholds and plant needs. - Irrigating too shallowly encourages shallow rooting, increases soil compaction, and favors pest outbreaks. - For golf greens and tees, the majority of roots are in the top several inches of soil. - For fairways and roughs, use infrequent, deep irrigation to supply sufficient water for plants and to encourage deep rooting. - Proper cultural practices such as mowing height, irrigation frequency, and irrigation amounts should be employed to promote healthy, deep root development and reduce irrigation requirements. - Create a drought management plan for the facility that identifies steps to be taken to reduce irrigation/water use and protects critical areas, etc. - Use appropriate turfgrass species adapted to the location of the golf course being managed.
+- Waiting until visual symptoms appear before irrigating is a method best used for low-maintenance areas, such as golf course roughs and, possibly, fairways. - Use soil moisture meters to determine moisture thresholds and plant needs. - Irrigating too shallowly encourages shallow rooting, increases soil compaction, and favors pest outbreaks. - For golf greens and tees, the majority of roots are in the top several inches of soil. - For fairways and roughs, use infrequent, deep irrigation to supply sufficient water for plants and to encourage deep rooting. - Properly use wetting agents to help with moisture stress and water movement in the soil profile in addition to being beneficial to the plant and soil biology. - Proper cultural practices such as mowing height, irrigation frequency, and irrigation amounts should be employed to promote healthy, deep root development and reduce irrigation requirements. - Create a drought management plan that identifies steps to reduce irrigation/water use and protects critical areas, etc. - Use appropriate turfgrass species adapted to the location being managed.

-Irrigation System Quality
+Irrigation System Maintenance

-• Irrigation system maintenance on a golf course involves four major efforts: calibration or auditing, preventive maintenance (PM), corrective maintenance, and record keeping.

-- Personnel charged with maintaining any golf course irrigation system face numerous challenges.
-This is particularly true for courses with older or outdated equipment. - Good system management starts with good preventive maintenance (PM) procedures and recordkeeping.
+- Irrigation system maintenance on a golf course involves four major efforts: calibration or auditing, preventive maintenance (PM), corrective maintenance, and record keeping. - Personnel charged with maintaining any golf course irrigation system face numerous challenges.
+This is particularly true for courses with older or outdated equipment. - Good system management starts with PM procedures and recordkeeping.
 Maintaining a system is more than just fixing heads. - Corrective maintenance is simply the act of fixing what is broken.
 It may be as simple as cleaning a clogged orifice, or as complex as a complete renovation of the irrigation system. - As maintenance costs increase, the question of whether to renovate arises.
 Renovating a golf course irrigation system can improve system efficiencies, conserve water, improve playability, and lower operating costs.